Dan asked us¹…

 What is polarity?
 It is an uneven distribution of molecular electric charges.
 (One end is positive, one end is negative.)
 Ends of molecules with opposite charges attach themselves to one another.

 Simply put, moisture droplets adhere by electrical charges.

 Our breath deposits tiny drops of moisture on a mirror.
 However, any moisture already present on a mirror’s surface tends to evaporate due to vapor pressure.
 If the relative humidity of the air at the mirror’s surface is sufficiently high and is constant, we will build up a foggy film.
 But if we stop exhaling and the humidity is low, condensation droplets quickly evaporate.

 What enables continuous bombardment of the mirror’s surface with moist air to eventually build up droplets of moisture?
 As moisture molecules continue to bombard the mirror, some of them strike where there already are adherent water molecules.
-Hydrogen bonding causes not only the water molecules to stick to the silica of the glass, but the newcomers to bond to those already present.
+Hydrogen bonding causes not only the water molecules to stick to the silica of the glass, but the newcomers to bond to those water molecules already present.
 As the droplet radius increases in size, other physics factors play an increasing role.